rbalachandar/rbalachandar/README.md

 ### Hello World 👋
 I'm a Software Engineer specializing in Python with professional experience in technologies listed in the toolbox below.
-- 🔭 Working on multiple projects using Python
+- 🔭 Working on projects using Python
-- 🌱 I'm currently working on Data engineering projects
+- 🌱 I'm currently learning/working on Data science and engineering
 - 📫 How to reach me: bchandar.r@gmail.com
 <br>